AngleProtocol/angle-docs/other/amo.md

 ## Angle AMOs on lending markets

-As you can see, AMOs can be a great way to help expand agTokens.
-Doing these operations on robust and battle-tested lending markets also ensures that the stablecoins ending up in the open market are backed by collateral.

 Angle governance already approved two proposals to perform these operations and mint 1M agEUR to deposit on [Aave](https://app.aave.com/reserve-overview/?underlyingAsset=0xe0b52e49357fd4daf2c15e02058dce6bc0057db4&marketName=proto_polygon_v3) (Polygon) and [Euler](https://app.euler.finance/market/0x1a7e4e63778b4f12a199c062f3efdd288afcbce8) (mainnet).

 You can find the two governance votes on Snapshot: